 18 months on from the publication of the ‘Ignoring the Alarms’ report, the Public Administration and Constitutional Affairs Committee (PACAC) who oversee the PHSO, felt that the ‘Ignoring the Alarms’ report raised issues of wider concern so launched an inquiry to highlight the report’s findings and investigate what progress had been made in implementing the PHSO’s recommendations.
 As a result of this inquiry, Beat have collaborated with Health Education England and the Royal College of Psychiatrists to create an education package that we can provide for free to all medical schools and foundation training programmes, to ensure that every new doctor has basic levels of knowledge and skills in the identification and safe management of patients with eating disorders.

-Back in early 2019, before the PACAC inquiry, Beat Campaigner Emily was also successful in her lobbying of UCL medical school to increase its eating disorders teaching from a lecture within a specialist mental health module, to a series of hour-long lectures open to all fifth year medical students, regardless of module choice.
+Back in early 2019, before the PACAC inquiry, Beat Campaigner Emily was also successful in her lobbying of UCL medical school to increase its eating disorders teaching, with them now running an hour-long specialist lecture on eating disorders that is repeated throughout the academic year, and available online, to maximise the number of students able to access the content.
 She said of her success:

 "I can’t tell you how much this win means to me.
 Knowing that my work will lead to more trained doctors, and therefore more early diagnoses, is a point of immense personal satisfaction – and makes me even more motivated to tackle the next medical school on my list!"